Doping the Mott insulating state of the triangular-lattice Hubbard model reveals the Sordi transition

-\paragraph*{Filling induced first-order transitions. --- } Figure~\ref{fig:sordi_transition} presents the first-order doping-driven transitions obtained on both the electron- and hole-doped sides, for $U=8.3$.
-The hole-doped doping-driven transition highlighted in the inset is clearly a Sordi transition.
-As in the careful studies of Ref.~\citenum{Sordi:2011} and \citenum{Sordi:2010} on the square lattice, it needs very fine scans in $\mu$ to be observed and it might have been missed in earlier studies~\cite{Macridin:2006, GullFerrero:2010}.
+\paragraph*{Filling induced first-order transitions. --- } Figure~\ref{fig:sordi_transition} presents the first-order doping-driven transitions obtained on both the hole- and electron-doped sides, for $U=8.3$ and $T=1/15$.
+The hole-doped doping-driven transition highlighted in the inset is clearly a Sordi transition since it shows a first-order transition between two metallic (compressible) states away from half-filling.
+As in the careful studies of Refs~\citenum{Sordi:2010} and \citenum{Sordi:2011} on the square lattice, observing this transition requires very fine scans in $\mu$ and might have been missed in earlier studies~\cite{Macridin:2006, GullFerrero:2010}.
 One needs to start from a previously converged solution in the MI and to make small steps in $\mu$ in order to numerically reveal the hysteresis.

 As expected, on a triangular lattice, the hole- and electron-doped sides are asymmetrical.
-On the electron-doped side, the hysteresis is between a metal and an insulator, as observed on the square lattice with second-neighbor hopping~\cite{Macridin:2006, Khatami:2010}.

-Nevertheless, what looks like hysteresis between a metal and an insulator in fact evolves continuously into the Sordi transition, as shown in Fig.~\ref{fig:sordi_doped}~a).
-It displays the evolution of the doping-driven transitions as a function of interaction strength $U$.
+For these parameters on the electron-doped side, the hysteresis is between a metal and an insulator, as observed on the square lattice with second-neighbor hopping~\cite{Macridin:2006, Khatami:2010}.
+Nevertheless, what looks like an hysteresis between a metal and an insulator in fact evolves continuously into the Sordi transition, as shown in Fig.~\ref{fig:sordi_doped}~(a) that displays the evolution of the doping-driven transitions as a function of interaction strength $U$.
 Even if a first-order metal to insulator transition seems to be more commonly witnessed~\cite{Macridin:2006,Khatami:2010}, increasing $U$ makes it clear that there is a Sordi transition.
 The Sordi transition was often presented as a transition induced by hole doping~\cite{Sordi:2012, chatzieleftheriouMottQuantumCritical2023, bragancaCorrelationDrivenLifshitzTransition2018,fratinoDopingdrivenResistiveCollapse2022}, but our results suggest that the transitions on the electron- and hole-doped sides are very similar, even in the case of large electron-hole asymmetry.